 The vast majority of major carriers have online services that can track your shipment using other data and numbers provided.

-- Shipment Number– This number is usually given after the first request for a freight shipment.
+- Shipment Number – This number is usually given after the first request for a freight shipment.

-- Shipment Reference Number – This number is decided by the carrier to reference the shippers business.
+- Shipment Reference Number – This number is decided by the carrier to reference the shipper’s business.
 It could be the company’s name, the purchase order number, the BOL number, or a customer number.

-- PO Number– The purchase order number is the main reference number that encompasses all communications and paperwork that deal with this freight purchase.
+- PO Number – The purchase order number is the main reference number that encompasses all communications and paperwork that deal with this freight purchase.

 If you are a small business that does not ship often, then you might have no problem simply tracking your freight on your own.
 However, if you are a larger company that routinely ships in bulk, a Transportation Management System (TMS) could help streamline your entire freight process and remove the headache of tracking hundreds of different shipments.
 A TMS not only optimizes tracking but the rest of the freight shipping process as well.
-Over time, it gathers data which will provide you with vital information on how to continue improving your freight shipping efficiency.
+Over time, it gathers data that will provide you with vital information on how to continue improving your freight shipping efficiency.